girder/large_image/README.rst

   - ``large-image-source-dummy``: A tile source that does nothing.

-  Most tile sources can be used with girder_large_image.
+  Most tile sources can be used with girder-large-image.

 Installation